Book Review of “The Moon Sisters” by Therese Walsh

 But these are mostly minor niggles, and I have to say that on the whole, I really liked this novel, how it developed and the fascinating characters portrayed here.
 Walsh’s talent is truly apparent here, and now I’m interested in reading her debut novel, which sounds equally as creative as having Synesthesia.
 There’s no doubt in my mind that this book will help Walsh’s popularity, and I heartily recommend it with a solid four out of five stars.

-“The Moon Sisters” by Therese Walsh was published by Crown (Penguin Random House) and released on March 4, 2014 is available from Amazon, Barnes & Noble, Walmart (Kobo) eBooks or audiobooks, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris, or used from Better World Books (promoting libraries and world literacy), as well as from an IndieBound store near you.
+“The Moon Sisters” by Therese Walsh was published by Crown (Penguin Random House) and released on March 4, 2014 is available (via these affiliate links) from Amazon, Barnes & Noble, Walmart (Kobo) eBooks or audiobooks, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris, or used from Better World Books (promoting libraries and world literacy), as well as from an IndieBound store near you.
 I would like to thank the publishers for giving me an advance copy of this book for review via NetGalley.